blebox/blebox-virtual-devices/README.md

   $ curl -d '{"heat": { "state": 1, "desiredTemp": 6300 }}' -si "http://$(./find_box 'sauna'):80/api/heat/set"
   ```

+### Limitations

+- error codes may not be the same (not an issue in practice)
+- doesn't implement specific hardware/firmare versions (but BleBox maintains backward compatibility and upgrading firmware is recommended always)
+- default functionality is emulated (actual BleBox devices are highly configurable and rich with features - but those are better set using the BleBox Android/iOS apps)
+- lots of features are missing (the current ones should be sufficient - if not, let me know or create a PR)
+- no integration tests (yet)

 ### Contributing

 The usual.
 Open an issue, submit a PR, etc.

-Please report any differences from the way real BleBox devices behave.
+Please let me know if there are any differences from the way real BleBox devices behave.